Arinzedroid/LincRider/README.md

 4. Copy the generated API key.

 ### 3️⃣ Configure `local.defaults.properties`
-Create a file named `local.defaults.properties` in the root folder of the project `(if it does not exist already)` and add the following:
+Create a file named `local.defaults.properties` in the root folder of the project `(if the file does not already exist)` and add the following:
 ```properties
 MAPS_API_KEY=YOUR-API-KEY
 ```